Anticipates Clement Greenberg's

 American Abstract Artists

-Establishes idea of avant-garde art as important in keeping culture alive as capitalism grows.
+Establishes idea of the avant-garde as crucial in keeping high art separate from popular culture or “kitsch” as capitalism expands.
 Traces of Marxist art theory still remain in art criticism.

 "Avant-Garde and Kitsch"